 Chuck Floyd, President of Global Operations at Hyatt, said the company had repaired the problem and was urging customers to monitor their financial statements for fraud and the like.

 Reuters says that Hyatt discovered the attack on 30 November, and that it was the fourth major hotel chain to have been hit by cyber attack since October this year.
-The other victims include Hilton, Starwood, and Trump Hotel Collection.
+The other victims include Hilton, Starwood, and the Trump Hotel Collection.

 Hyatt set up a website for customers explaining the attack and mitigation options: A MESSAGE FROM OUR GLOBAL PRESIDENT OF OPERATIONS